SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/audit.md

 ---
 id: audit
-title: Sumo Logic Audit App
+title: Sumo Logic Audit app
 sidebar_label: Audit
-description: The Audit App uses Sumo audit index events to present information about account management activities, user activities, and management of Library content (searches, dashboards/reports, and folders) in your Sumo Logic account.
+description: The Audit app uses Sumo audit index events to present information about account management activities, user activities, and management of Library content (searches, dashboards/reports, and folders) in your Sumo Logic account.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/sumo-apps/Audit_Img.png')} alt="Thumbnail icon" width="75"/>

-The Sumo Logic Audit App uses Sumo Logic audit index events to present information about account management activities, user activities, and management of Library content (searches, dashboards/reports, and folders) in your Sumo Logic account.
+The Sumo Logic Audit app uses Sumo Logic audit index events to present information about account management activities, user activities, and management of Library content (searches, dashboards/reports, and folders) in your Sumo Logic account.
 The app uses predefined searches and Dashboards that provide visibility into your environment.

 :::info caution
 * Make sure that the Sumo auditing is enabled.
 If it is not, an administrator must enable it before you install the Audit app.
 For instructions, see [Enable and Manage Auditing](/docs/manage/security/audit-indexes/audit-index.md).
 * Data is provided from the time the Sumo Auditing is enabled.
 Audit data is not backfilled to any time before the feature was enabled.
 :::

-## Installing the Sumo Logic Audit App
+## Installing the Sumo Logic Audit app

 import AppInstallNoDataSourceV2 from '../../reuse/apps/app-install-index-apps-v2.md';